Pylons/jslibs/docs/index.rst

-jslib
+jslibs
 ==========

 Overview
 --------

-``jslib`` is a small package with few dependencies, aimed at providing a high quality, curated set of Javascript packages for Pyramid projects.
+``jslibs`` is a small package with few dependencies, aimed at providing a high quality, curated set of Javascript packages for Pyramid projects.
 In essence, a group of people have taken the work they are already doing, then pushing it out to share with others.
 This work